 In 2015 she released her first solo album "Echoes".

 Her second album "Searching" was released in 2017, which reflects her deepest inner world of emotions as well as the longing for the Armenian roots.

 Since 2018 she is active playing concerts in Germany and Europe, also collaborating with different artists for different projects, studio recordings and live performances.

-In February she had the opportunity to record a very special album in Budapest, on the unique Klavins Concert Una Corda M189,which was written specially for this instrument, and it will be released this year soon.
-It's also planed for a piano album recording which is going to take place at the end of this year.
+In February 2019 she had the opportunity to record a very special album in Budapest, on the unique Klavins Concert Una Corda M189, which was written specially for this instrument, and released in November 2020 on vinyl via Oscarson Label.
+Followed by a Single 'Alone' on the Legendary Deutsche Grammophone Label, in their Project XII series.